1928 Grand Prix season: Technical Innovation

 With both Delage and Talbot now out of motor-racing, the only works teams left in regular grand-prix racing were Bugatti and Maserati.
 The deteriorating economic situation meant companies saw racing as a luxury they could not afford, to concentrate on standard road-car manufacture to make money.
-This all contributed to stifle technical advancement and development, and privateer drivers instead kept racing their older cars instead of pushing companies to develop better machines.
+This stifled technical advancement and development, and privateer drivers instead kept racing their older cars instead of pushing companies to develop better machines.

 Ettore Bugatti chose not to bring out any new variants of the eponymous Type 35 chassis.
 The Maserati Brothers did develop their original Tipo 26 with the 26R with a slightly larger 1.7-litre engine.
 The troubles at Alfa Romeo continued: Giuseppe Merosi and Giorgio Rimini resigned from the technical board at the start of the year.
 Then in May, Nicola Romeo was ousted from the board of directors.

 On 22 April, American Ray Keech raised the Land speed record to 207.6 mph with an 81-litre monster at the Daytona Beach Road Course.
 Three days later, 1926 Indianapolis winner Frank Lockhart was attempting to best him at the same venue.
 He had already been injured in an earlier attempt in February, and broke 220 mph on his first run.
 However, on the return run he crashed when a tyre blew and was killed instantly.

 In March, Kurt C. Volkhart demonstrated Fritz von Opel's RAK-1, the first rocket-powered automobile.
 In May, Opel did speed trials with the RAK-2 on the AVUS track in Berlin.
 He reached 230 km/h and got from 0 to 100 kph in 8 seconds.